top of page

 Flexing will become your emergency brake while riding

 Once your horse has the basics down, it's time to start riding.
-Always start slowly, transitioning to a bitless bridle after riding with a bit for a while first if you have to.
-Take your horse through the basics on the ground first and then get on.
+Always start slow, transitioning to a bitless bridle after riding with a bit at first if you have to.

 Getting on for the first time